thaome01/Milestone-Project-1/read.md

 2. PROJECTION DESCRIPTION

+This game is created with HTML, CSS, and JAVASCRIPT.

 My game is a two player game.
 In my game, player one and player two will have to race to see who will reach to one hundred points.
 I have built a interaction system for my players to reach one hundred points.
 Player one will use the "ENTER key" on the keyboard